-The Erasmus+ ICM program allows students to study at universities in Erasmus+ partner countries—a broad selection of countries that are not in the regular Erasmus+ program.
+The Erasmus+ ICM programme allows students to study at universities in Erasmus+ partner countries—a broad selection of countries that are not in the regular Erasmus+ programme.
 The list of participating universities changes every year depending the evaluation of Masaryk University's application for funding.

 - Participation Conditions